 And so on, and so forth.
 If you notice these problems with your feeds just after you’ve upgraded your copy of WordPress, it’s probably because you need to re-install the MagpieRSS upgrade.

-wp-includes directory, where they will overwrite the older version of MagpieRSS that ships with WordPress.
+Here’s how you do that.
+In the FeedWordPress plugin directory (`wp-content/plugins/feedwordpress/`, relative to your WordPress installation), there is a directory called `MagpieRSS-upgrade`, which contains, or at least at one point contained, two files, `rss.php` and `rss-functions.php`.
+If you still have these files, you need to copy them to your WordPress `wp-includes` directory, where they will overwrite the older version of MagpieRSS that ships with WordPress.
 If you do not (because, for example, you moved them rather than copying them when you first installed FeedWordPress), then you can get new copies of these files by downloading the latest version of FeedWordPress, and extracting these two files from the archive.

-Etiology and pognosis for the patient
+### Etiology and pognosis for the patient ###

-The reason that this happens is that every installation of WordPress includes a very old version of MagpieRSS, the library that FeedWordPress uses to parse the feeds that it syndicates.
-As of the 2.5 release, WordPress still ships with a package derived from MagpieRSS 0.51, which is the same version it shipped with when I started work on FeedWordPress three years ago.
+The reason that this happens is that every installation of WordPress includes a *very* old version of MagpieRSS, the library that FeedWordPress uses to parse the feeds that it syndicates.
+As of the 2.5 release, WordPress *still* ships with package derived from MagpieRSS 0.51(http://trac.wordpress.org/browser/tags/2.5/wp-includes/rss.php), which is the same version shipped with when I started work on FeedWordPress three years ago(http://trac.wordpress.org/browser/tags/1.5/wp-includes/rss-functions.php).
 This version of MagpieRSS is adequate for what WordPress needs it to do (basically, fetch headlines for the Dashboard from a select few feeds), but it was already outdated three years ago, and it is especially outdated now–it could not handle multiple categories; it could not handle enclosures, it could not translate feeds in alternate encodings; and, importantly, it cannot correctly handle Atom 1.0 feeds (now the default for Blogger feeds) or feeds with MediaRSS extensions (now the default for WordPress.com feeds).
-Unfortunately, since there is a version of MagpieRSS, which is loaded every time you load WordPress, it is hard to drop in a newer version which can do these things without causing errors from the collision in function and class names.
+Unfortunately, since there *is* a version of MagpieRSS, which is loaded every time you load WordPress, it is hard to drop in a newer version which can do these things without causing errors from the collision in function and class names.

 The solution I settled on was the bundled MagpieRSS upgrades, which in the past I sometimes described as